danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    sudo apt-get install -y pgbouncer postgresql-client
    ```

-   >You might need to provide the password for the user pgadminuser when use sudo
+   >You might need to provide the password for the user pgbounceradmin when use sudo

 Congratulations!.
 You have successfully completed this exercise.